dyutibarma/monochrome/_portfolio/2018-10-23-ecommerce-listing.md

 header: e-Commerce listing
 snippet:
 - As a shopper interested saving items for inspiration or purchase, I want the system to compliment my shopping behavior.
-- As URBN, we want to streamline the shoppers journey for saving items to a list.
 image: coianac.github.io/img/category-hearting640x480.gif
 her0: coianac.github.io/img/lists-hero.jpg
 categories: [portfolio]